Voter Education

 Understanding the Ballot

 Your ballot lists all the candidates, offices, and ballot questions you can vote on.
 It may include local officials, statewide races, judges, or referendums.
 Read the instructions carefully, take your time, and double-check your selections before submitting your ballot.
-To see what will appear on your ballot, check for a sample ballot from your state or local election office.
+To see what's on your ballot, click here for a sample ballot from your state or local election office.

 Ways to Cast Your Vote